aimrt.rpc

 []

-List of framework-side filters to load for RPC Server
+List of framework-side filters to load on RPC Server side

-• backends[i].type specifies the type of RPC backend.
-AimRT officially provides the local backend, while some plugins may offer additional RPC backend types.
+• backends[i].type is the type of Rpc backend.
+AimRT officially provides the local backend, and some plugins also provide certain Rpc backend types.

-• backends[i].options contains initialization parameters passed by AimRT to each RPC backend.
-The format of this configuration is defined by each RPC backend type.
-Please refer to the documentation of the corresponding RPC backend type.
+• backends[i].options are initialization parameters passed by AimRT to each Rpc backend.
+The format of this configuration is defined by each Rpc backend type; please refer to the documentation for the corresponding Rpc backend type.

-• clients_options and servers_options are rule lists that control which RPC backends are used when making or handling RPC calls:
+• clients_options and servers_options are rule lists used to control which Rpc backend rules are used when initiating or processing calls for each RPC method, where:

-• func_name represents the RPC method name for this rule, configured as a regular expression.
-If an RPC method name matches this regular expression, the rule will be applied.
+• func_name indicates the RPC method name for this rule, configured as a regular expression.
+If the RPC method name matches this regular expression, this rule will be applied.

-• enable_backends is a string array indicating which RPC backends can handle the RPC method when it matches this rule.
-Note that all names in this array must be configured in backends.
+• enable_backends is a string array indicating that if the RPC method name matches this rule, this array defines the RPC backends that can handle this RPC method.
+Note that all names appearing in this array must be configured in backends.

-• enable_filters is a string array listing the framework-side RPC filters to be registered, with the array order representing the registration sequence.
-Some plugins provide framework-side filters for performing pre/post operations during RPC calls.
+• enable_filters is a string array indicating the list of framework-side RPC filters to register, with the order in the array being the order of filter registration.
+Some plugins provide framework-side filters for pre/post operations during RPC calls.

 • Rules are checked from top to bottom.
-Once an RPC method matches a rule, subsequent rules won’t be checked for that method.
+When an RPC method matches a rule, subsequent rules will not be checked for this RPC method.

-In AimRT, the RPC frontend interface is decoupled from the backend implementation.
-When a developer uses the interface to initiate an RPC call, it’s ultimately processed by an RPC backend.
+In AimRT, the RPC frontend interface and backend implementation are decoupled.
+When a developer initiates an RPC call using the interface, the actual RPC call operation is ultimately executed by the RPC backend.

-When the Client interface layer initiates an RPC request, the AimRT framework selects an RPC backend for actual processing based on the following rules:
+When the Client-side interface layer initiates an RPC request, the AimRT framework will select one from multiple RPC backends for actual processing based on the following rules:

-• The framework first determines the list of RPC backends that can handle the method based on clients_options configuration.
+• The AimRT framework first determines the list of RPC backends that can handle a specific RPC method based on the clients_options configuration.

-• The framework then parses the AIMRT_RPC_CONTEXT_KEY_TO_ADDR item in the Meta parameters of the incoming Context.
-If a URL like xxx://yyy,zzz is manually configured, it extracts the xxx string and looks for an RPC backend with the same name.
+• The AimRT framework first parses the AIMRT_RPC_CONTEXT_KEY_TO_ADDR item in the Meta parameters of the incoming Context.
+If a URL in the format xxx://yyy,zzz is manually configured, it will parse the xxx string and look for an RPC backend with the same name for processing.

-The Server side has simpler rules, receiving and processing requests from various RPC backends according to the servers_options configuration.
+The Server side has relatively simpler rules.
+It will receive and process requests passed by each RPC backend according to the configuration in servers_options.

 aimrt: